Russell Terrier: Know About This Dog Breed Special Information

 History Of Russell Terrier

-The Jack Russell terrier is the newest member of the AKC terrier group, but that membership came amid opposition from fanciers who feared the AKC’s recognition was not good for the breed.
-The result is that two national associations exist for the breed, the original Jack Russell Terrier Club of America, and the newly AKC-accredited Jack Russell Terrier Association of America.
+While the Jack Russell Terrier has earned a place in the AKC terrier group, this recognition sparked dissent among enthusiasts who expressed concerns about its impact on the breed.
+Consequently, two national associations coexist for the breed – the original Jack Russell Terrier Club of America and the newly AKC-accredited Jack Russell Terrier Association of America.

-Most likable jack Terrier: Large Jack Russell Terrier, Black Jack Russell Terrier, Jack Russell Terrier mix
+Among the most likable Jack Terriers are the Large Jack Russell Terrier, Black Jack Russell Terrier, and Jack Russell Terrier mix.

 Health About Russell Terrier